cloudlinux/cloudlinux-doc/docs/elevate/README.md

 ## ELevate Scenario - CloudLinux 7 with cPanel

 This scenario contains steps on how to upgrade CloudLinux 7 to CloudLinux 8 on systems with cPanel present.

+It uses an additional tool to assist with migration of cPanel-related features - a modified version of [elevate-cpanel](https://github.com/cpanel/elevate).

+### Upgrade process overview

+The elevate process is divided in multiple `stages`.
+Each `stage` is responsible for one part of the upgrade.
+Between stages, a `reboot` is performed, with one last reboot at the end of the final stage.

+#### Stage 1

+Start the elevation process by installing the `elevate-cpanel` service responsible for controlling the upgrade process between multiple reboots.

+#### Stage 2

+Update the current distro packages.
+Disable cPanel services and setup the custom upgrade MOTD.

+#### Stage 3

+Setup the Leapp ELevate package repository and install Leapp packages.
+Prepare the cPanel packages for the update.

+Remove some known conflicting packages and back up some existing configurations.
+These packages will be reinstalled later.

+Provide answers to a few leapp questions.

+Attempt to perform the `leapp` upgrade.

+In case of failure you probably want to reply to a few extra questions or remove some conflicting packages.

+#### Stage 4

+At this stage we should now run CloudLinux 8.
+Update cPanel product for the new distro.

+Restore the packages that were removed during the previous stage.

+#### Stage 5

+This is the final stage of the upgrade process.
+Perform some sanity checks and cleanup.
+Remove the `elevate-cpanel` service used during the upgrade process.

+A final reboot is performed at the end of this stage.

 ### Preparing